zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 26. Scroll to the right until you get to the attribute **EXPRESSION\_1.EMPLOYEES\_SOURCE\_FILES.Region**.
 Click on it and a **Data Profile** window will appear.
 You can observe that there is employee data from four regions: Northeast, West, South, Midwest.
 In this data flow you will split the employee data into two target tables based on the region: one target table for employees from **Northeast and South** region (table named `EMPLOYEES_NORTHEAST_SOUTH`) and one target table for employees from **West and Midwest** region (table named `EMPLOYEES_WEST_MIDWEST`).
 ![](./images/data-profile-region.png " ")

 27. Drag and drop a **Split operator** on the data flow canvas.
 Connect the **EMPLOYEE\_AGE\_AND\_PHONE operator** to the new **Split operator**.
 Use the split operator to divide one source of input data into two or more output ports based on split conditions that are evaluated in a sequence.
 Each split condition has an output port.
-Data that satisfies a condition is directed to the corresponding output port.
+Data that satisfies a condition is directed to the corresponding output port.  *Note: Be sure to save often during design time!*
 ![](./images/split-op.png " ")

 28. In the **Properties** bar of the Split Operator, we will rename it to **SPLIT\_BY\_REGION** and leave the default **Match** option (**First matching condition** means that data that matches the first condition should be removed from further processing by other conditions).